latina-in-tech/lit-bot/README.md

 python -m virtualenv .\venv
 ```

-Once the creation of the virtual environment of the application (hereinafter _venv_) has been completed, you can proceed with its activation, using the command:
+Once the creation of the virtual environment of the application (hereinafter _venv_) has been completed, you can proceed with its activation, using the command (for Windows):

 ```console
 .\venv\Scripts\activate